wengwenchao123/PM-DMNet/README.md

-This is a PyTorch implementation of PM-DMNet: Pattern-Matching Dynamic Memory Network for Traffic Demand Prediction
+This is a PyTorch implementation of PM-DMNet: Pattern-Matching Dynamic Memory Network for Traffic Prediction

 ## Table of Contents